TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/index.md

 ---
-title: Fizz Buzz in Every Language
-layout: default
+authors:
+- the_renegade_coder
 date: 2018-11-01
+featured-image: fizz-buzz-in-every-language.png
 last-modified: 2020-05-02
-featured-image: fizz-buzz-in-every-language.png
+layout: default
-tags: [fizz-buzz]
+tags:
-authors:
-  - the_renegade_coder
+- fizz-buzz
+title: Fizz Buzz
 ---

 Welcome to the Fizz Buzz page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.